 Note: Tired of pitching prospects that aren't a good fit?
 Sign up for Leadfeeder to generate a list of engaged companies that have visited your website.
 Get started with a free 14-day trial.

-Seek rejections, not just sales.
+1. Seek rejections, not just sales

-This sounds counter-intuitive, I know.
+This sounds counterintuitive, I know.
 A sales rep is in the business of selling, right?
 Why would you want more rejections?

+There's a psychological reason to seek more rejections.
 How many emails do you send a day?
 How many cold calls do you make?
+And how often do you hear back?

-The psychological effect of not hearing back can take a toll on your mental health, and more importantly, impact your ability to be persistent.
+The psychological effect of not hearing back can take a toll on your mental health and, more importantly, impact your ability to be persistent.

+That lack of persistence can cost you sales.
 Persistence predicts success in sales.
 In fact, 80 percent of sales require 5 follow-up calls, yet 44 percent of sales reps give up after just one follow-up attempt.

+Most salespeople never reach the point of rejection.
 Being persistent is difficult: it requires resilience, strong organizational skills, and the ability to bounce back.

-According to psychologist Ian Price
+According to psychologist Ian Price,

 "A team from the University of Columbia’s Sauder School of Business found that employees who were ostracised or ignored suffered greater health problems and were more likely to leave their jobs than those who experienced direct harassment, in other words, bullying."

 The good news is that handling rejection in sales isn’t nearly as bad as you might think.
-A polite “Thanks-but-no-thanks” message is liberating.
+A polite “Thanks, but no thanks” message is liberating.

 Doctors report that being cold-shouldered is harder to accept than outright rejection because it preys on one of our most primal fears--being ignored or irrelevant.
 Andddd, cringe.